-Mass Effect Andromeda GamePlay Debut
+‘Mass Effect: Andromeda’ Gameplay Debut

 — Aaryn Flynn (@AarynFlynn) January 7, 2017

-In the words of Michael Gamble, Producer of Mass Effect Andromeda, the game will include a multiplayer system called ‘Strike Team’, which would allow the player to freely move between the campaign and the multiplayer in the game itself.
+In the words of Michael Gamble, Producer of Mass Effect: Andromeda, the game will include a multiplayer system called “Strike Team,” which would allow the player to freely move between the campaign and the multiplayer in the game itself.
 Therefore, the user will be able to switch between the multiplayer mode and story mode without having to leave the game and restart.

 Mass Effect: Andromeda will apparently incorporate a deeper meta-story related to Helios.
 This can be explored and completed without the multiplayer mode.
 Put it another way, the point of view or the narrative remains coherent; everything remains connected and makes sense.
-With that being said, it’s safe to assume that given Andromeda’s facilitation for users to switch game modes, the new Mass Effect series features an innovative multiplayer mode that will be related to the main story.
+With that being said, it’s safe to assume that given Andromeda‘s facilitation for users to switch game modes, the new Mass Effect series features an innovative multiplayer mode that will be related to the main story.
 More details will come out soon, so stay tuned!
+Until then, watch this to pacify the curiosity.